data-space/r-scrapers/README.md

 ·  Scrape different sources such as newspaper data, Wikipedia, social media, and web services

 ·  Process, clean, and debug the data until it's useable for analyses

+Note: Proficient programming skills in R software is required.